SakSal-tech/investment-api/src/main/java/com/sakhiya/investment/docs/ERRORS.md

 user_id is stored as a BINARY(16) (compact form of UUID, 16 bytes).

- User entity uses @GeneratedValue(strategy = GenerationType.UUID) which will produce a 36-char UUID string, but Hibernate automatically stores it as binary(16) in MySQL if you let it handle the persistence.
+ User entity uses @GeneratedValue(strategy = GenerationType.UUID) which will produce a 36-char UUID string, but Hibernate automatically stores it as binary(16) in MySQL if I let it handle the persistence.

 **Solution:**
-converted UUID and stored it as String. user_id → UUID() generates a proper 36-character string that fits CHAR(36). client_id → uses the existing values from your client table, maintaining the one-to-one relationship.
+converted UUID and stored it as String. user_id → UUID() generates a proper 36-character string that fits CHAR(36). client_id → uses the existing values from client table, maintaining the one-to-one relationship.

 **Error:**
 Tests failing